- Origin Energy Limited's gas infrastructure assets

 - Origin Energy Asset Management Limited.

-On 22 January 2007, the ACCC commenced an informal review of the Australian Pipeline Trust's proposed acquisition of those assets.
+On 7 February 2007, SPAusNet requested an informal review of its proposed acquisition of these assets.

-Market definitionThe ACCC considered the relevant markets to be:
+Market definitionThe ACCC considered the key relevant markets to be:

 - the provision of infrastructure/asset management services on a national basis.

 In relation to the market for the provision of infrastructure/asset management services, the ACCC did not reach a conclusive view on whether this market related only to gas infrastructure or included other infrastructure.
-Regardless, the ACCC was of the view that APT did not provide significant asset management functions to third parties.
-The ACCC did not consider that significant horizontal aggregation in infrastructure/asset management services arose as a result of the proposed acquisition.
+Regardless, given that SPAusNet does not provide asset management services to third parties, the ACCC was of the view that significant horizontal aggregation in infrastructure/asset management services would not arise as a result of the proposed acquisition.

 In summary, taking into account the above factors and other information, the ACCC did not consider it likely that the acquisition would substantially lessen competition in any relevant market.